Neonatal Intensive Care Unit Nursing

-Neonatal intensive care unit (NICU) registered nurses (RNs) take care of newborns that are sick or premature.
+Neonatal intensive care unit (NICU) registered nurses (RNs) specialize in the treatment and care of newborns in intensive care units and their parents.
 They work with a team of other healthcare professionals to provide the necessary medical care to infants.
+They must meet the requirements to become a registered nurse and then gain experience in intensive care before moving into these positions.
 These critical care specialists are state licensed and hold a minimum of a bachelor's degree in nursing.
 NICU RNs typically work in hospitals.

 |Required Education||Bachelor's degree|

 |Other Requirements||Nursing license, voluntary certification|

 |Projected Job Growth (2018-2028)*||12% (for all registered nurses)|

 |Median Salary (2019)**||$62,633|

 Neonatal intensive care unit registered nurses provide critical care to premature and sick newborns.
 In addition to providing around-the-clock care to these patients, NICU RNs offer support to the parents.
 This parental support can range from emotional encouragement to advising parents on how to take care of an infant when they return home.
 NICU RNs work as a team member with other nurse practitioners and physicians.
 Their primary responsibility is to ensure that a newborn's critical care treatment is secure.

 NICU RN Education Requirements

 The first step to become a NICU RN is to attend a program that prepares you to become a registered nurse.
 NICU RNs must hold a minimum of a Bachelor of Science in Nursing.
 While there is no undergraduate specialization in neonatal intensive care, some programs might include clinical experience coursework or provide internship opportunities within the NICU of a hospital.
 Graduates with a bachelor's degree might need to acquire a year of emergency or adult critical care before being accepted into a neonatal or NICU department, but this requirement depends upon the hospital or healthcare facility.